-The Bus by Arun Kolatkar
+The Bus by Arun Kolatkar: Summary and Analysis

 the tarpaulin flaps are buttoned down